What is the CCT?

 The Co-Curricular Transcript is a student self-reported document listing various kinds of developmental activities outside the traditional classroom.

 The Co-Curricular Transcript is intended to provide each student with an official record of:

-- Honors, awards and recognitions
+- Honors, awards, and recognitions

 - Leadership activities and organizational experiences

-- Professional and educational development training
+- Professional development and educational training

 What can a student use the CCT for?